PrsPrsBK/vs-symbol-by-ctags/README.md

 * need to be activated by command, intended not to bother other extensions.

-  * `"workspaceContains:**/.tags"` or so ~~may be better~~ is not appropriate, because project may have tags file and does not want this extension to work at all.
+  * `"workspaceContains:**/.tags"` or so ~~may be better~~ is not appropriate, because project may have tags file and want this extension not to work at all.

 * do not jump between files like a `go to definition`, other than `Ctrl+t`.
 * do not rename.